About the WELL Building Standard

-- To earn Gold, you have to earn 40% of the applicable optimizations, as well as all preconditions.
+- To earn Gold, you have to earn 40% of the applicable optimizations and all preconditions.

-- To earn Platinum, you have to earn 80% of the applicable optimizations, as well as all preconditions.
+- To earn Platinum, you have to earn 80% of the applicable optimizations and all preconditions.

-The new WELL Accredited Professional (WELL AP) credential signifies knowledge in human health and wellness in the built environment, and specialization in the WELL Building Standard.
+The new WELL Accredited Professional (WELL AP) credential signifies knowledge of human health and wellness in the built environment and specialization in the WELL Building Standard.

-To become a WELL AP, all candidates must pass the 100-question multiple choice WELL AP exam, administered by GBCI, taken at Prometric testing centers.
-The exam is designed to test a candidate’s competency to perform the duties on a WELL Certification project.
-The exam is based on the expertise of leading practitioners in the field of design, health, and wellness in the built environment.
+To become a WELL AP, all candidates must pass the 115-question multiple-choice WELL AP v2 exam, administered by GBCI and taken at Prometric testing centers.
+The exam tests a candidate’s competency to perform the duties on a WELL Certification project.
+The exam is based on the expertise of leading practitioners in design, health, and wellness in the built environment.

-GBES has helped over 100,000 professionals (and students) prepare for LEED professional credential exams since 2007.
+GBES has helped over 150,000 professionals (and students) prepare for LEED professional credential exams since 2007.
 We are experts.
-Our WELL practice tests are built on the same industry-leading exam simulator and are WELL customers are loving how realistic our questions are as they study and pass!
+Our WELL practice tests are built on the same industry-leading exam simulator, and our WELL customers love how realistic our questions are as they study and pass!